Favourite beauty products from Japanese drugstores in 2020

 Saborino Morning Face Mask

 These are quick 60-seconds masks to use in the morning.
-I’m still on the yellow box (after a year perhaps….) and haven’t touched the white one.
-If internet can be trusted, you can replace your facial cleansing routine in the morning with this mask.
+You can replace your facial cleansing routine in the morning with this mask.
 After 60 seconds, you can use the sheet to wipe your face and it will suffice.
 I do this once in a while and it works for me.
 I also like the minty essence which is especially refreshing in the morning.

 KATE 20th Anniversary Best Eyeshadow Collection